Migration to Canada from India: The Complete Guide

 Canada has become an attractive option for skilled workers and their family members interested in migrating from India.
 It’s a multicultural country with a strong economy and a high standard of living.
 Plus, the online immigration portal makes it easy to submit an application.

 Of course, Canada is a big country and there are many things to consider before you make your move.
-Let’s look at some of the factors that you may want to take into account.
+Let’s look at some of the factors that you may want to take into account before the big decision to move to Canada from India.

 Canada is considered one of the most immigrant-friendly countries in the world and welcomes around 300,000 new permanent residents each year.
 In 1967, it eliminated all quotas based on race and nationality, and instead developed a points system to rank skilled workers.